 The best coffee in the 7th arrondissement

 Top restaurants in the 7th arrondissement

-Thoumieux A classic French bistro with a whole lot of class, check out Thoumieux for a romantic night out.
+Thoumieux A classic French brasserie with a whole lot of class, check out Thoumieux for a romantic night out.
 At the weekends there’s live music thanks to the piano in the middle of the room.
 And watch this space, they’re about to knock a wall out and take over the Irish bar next door.
 Big things ahead for this restaurant. @thoumieuxparis Address: 79 Rue Saint-Dominique, 75007

 Les Ombres: Come here for the panoramic view of the Eiffel Tower, a fairly new restaurant on top of the Musée du Quai Branly.
 We didn’t eat here, just took a look, but the restaurant promises “contemporary cuisine that reinterprets French culinary heritage’s great classics”. @lesombres.quaibranly Address: 27 Quai Branly, 75007